-There is perioral hyperthermia, R>L, which is consistent with dental/periodontal pathology.
-There is more hyperthermia over the right forehead and less hyperthermia over the left temporal region which can be seen with a history of headaches, allergies or sinus problems.
+There is hyperthermia over the right forehead and left temporal region which can be seen with a history of headaches, allergies or sinus problems.
 This may be related to trauma history.
-There are more irregular areas of hyperthermia over the posterior-lateral neck regions, L>R, which appear myofascial and correlate with the reported neck pain.
+There are irregular areas of hyperthermia over the posterior-lateral neck regions, L>R, which appear myofascial and correlate with the reported neck pain.